diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab6.rst

 ADC platform known ad FAST (F5 Application Services Templates).
 FAST technology was developed for the following reasons:

-#.
-Replacement for deprecated iApp templates
+-  Replacement for deprecated iApp templates
-#.
-Cosistent, cross-platform declarative APIs
+-  Consistent, cross-platform declarative APIs
-#.
-Seamless integration and insertion into CI/CD pipelines
+-  Seamless integration and insertion into CI/CD pipelines
-#.
-Modern development languages like Node.js and Python
+-  Modern development languages like Node.js and Python
-#.
-Templates and automation
+-  Templates and automation
-#.
-Declarative Interface
+-  Declarative Interface
-#.
-JSON Schema
+-  JSON Schema
-#.
-Less error prone
+-  Less error prone

 In short, FAST will enable and empower customers while they